skypjack/entt/docs/md/core.md

 # Monostate

-The monostate pattern is often presented as an alternative to a singleton based configuration system.
+The monostate pattern is often presented as an alternative to a singleton based configuration system.<br/>
 This is exactly its purpose in `EnTT`.
-Moreover, this implementation is thread safe by design (hopefully).<br/>
+Moreover, this implementation is thread safe by design (hopefully).

-Keys are represented by hashed strings, values are basic types like `int`s or `bool`s.
-Values of different types can be associated to each key, even more than one at a time.
-Because of this, users must pay attention to use the same type both during an assignment and when they try to read back their data.
-Otherwise, they will probably incur in unexpected results.
+Keys are integral values (easily obtained by hashed strings), values are basic types like `int`s or `bool`s.
+Values of different types can be associated with each key, even more than one at a time.<br/>
+Because of this, one should pay attention to use the same type both during an assignment and when trying to read back the data.
+Otherwise, there is the risk to incur in unexpected results.

 Example of use: